 Advanced dentistry in a state-of-the-art surgical center.

-Why Choose an Oral Surgeon
+Why Choose a board certified Oral Surgeon

 Dr. Kesecker Has the Training and Experience to Treat Facial Trauma Patients

 Expertise and Training: Dr. Kesecker specializes in facial trauma and oral injury and has treated some of the most difficult traumatic injuries in Shenandoah Valley.

 State-of-the-Art Surgical Center: Our practice is designed to deliver exceptional patient care using the most advanced technology available.

 The effective treatment of facial injuries requires extensive, specialized training, experience and an understanding of how the treatment will influence the patient’s long-term function and appearance.

 learn about Facial Trauma